AlfrescoLabs/bamboo-migration-tools/README.md

 Usage
 -----

+### Dump build configuration

+Use `export-plans.py` to run through all build plans on the Bamboo server and dump them to disk.
+Note that the resulting YAML files are dumped onto the *server* filesystem, and you will need to manually retrieve them yourself to use in the next step.

+    python3 export-plans.py

+In order to run this script, you should the credentials of an Bamboo admin user.

+### Export to Travis

 Use `bamboo-to-travis.py` to generate a `.travis.yml` equivalent for a Bamboo build plan.

 Note: this does not call the Bamboo API, instead it works off a local YAML file with the Bamboo